go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 <a href='{{< relref "doc/advanced/make.en-us.md" >}}'>See here how to get Make</a>.
 Depending on requirements, the following build tags can be included.

 * `bindata`: Build a single monolithic binary, with all assets included.
+This uses [packr2](https://github.com/gobuffalo/packr) to embed static assets from options, templates, and public directory in the golang binary.
+Note: `make generate` must be first used before building to embed assets.
 * `sqlite sqlite_unlock_notify`: Enable support for a [SQLite3](https://sqlite.org/) database.
 Suggested only for tiny installations.
 * `pam`: Enable support for PAM (Linux Pluggable Authentication Modules).
 Can be used to